 On Oct.
 30, the Tony Award-nominated Best Musical Wicked hits a monumental milestone and joins the ranks of Mamma Mia!, Rent, Beauty and the Beast, Oh!
 Calcutta!, A Chorus Line, The Lion King, Les Misérables, Chicago, Cats and The Phantom of the Opera — musicals that have played for over a decade on the Great White Way.

-Although Menzel did not suspect Stephen Schwartz and Winnie Holzman's Wicked would turn into the mega-hit musical that it is now — with theatregoers still rushing to the Gershwin and the production still topping box-office charts — Chenoweth did.
+Although Menzel did not suspect Stephen Schwartz and Winnie Holzman's Wicked to turn into the mega-hit musical that it is now — with theatregoers still rushing to the Gershwin and the production still topping box-office charts — Chenoweth did.

 "I just remember saying to Idina, 'Man… It's not going to matter what the critics say.
 Do you hear that?
 Do you hear that audience?'
 That's what I remember from intermission," Chenoweth recalled of opening night.